 The problems with this view of gender go much deeper.
 If the goal is to “free” gender from patriarchy without freeing ourselves from gender – if the historical narrative is that gender will not wither away through the very same transformation of society that withers away patriarchy – then gender must be thought of as something permanent and inevitable.
-For example, if we talked about class society causing gender, we would implicate oppression in gender on a really fundamental level and contradict our initial premise that it doesn’t disappear when all oppression is gone.
+For example, if one thought that gender isn’t going to disappear with patriarchy, but then talked about class society causing gender, one would implicate oppression in gender on a really fundamental level and contradict the initial premise that it doesn’t disappear when all oppression is gone.
 More broadly speaking, to talk about gender having any sociological/historical origin at all means that there has to be a hypothetical end to compliment the beginning, because for a set of social practices to have an identifiable beginning there has to have been a time where they were not practiced.
 So the only thing left for those who don’t believe gender to be inherently oppressive is to say that gender is an ever-present aspect of the humyn condition: that the reactionaries are right and gender is “humyn nature”.

 Quite how this is justified is never clear.
 One might try to ground the idea of gender in biology, something that could perhaps be hypothetically compatible with materialism, but for the unfortunate fact that there is no neurological difference between the “genders” outside of “the ‘drip, drip, drip’ of gender stereotyping”.2 What tiny difference that does sometimes exist, frequently exaggerated through bad science and patriarchal fantasy, is easily explained through the phenomenon of neuroplasticity.
 What this means is that gender cannot be an inevitable result of a humyn need to express some sort of internal or pre-social “essential biological inclination”.
 It’s not our gendered brains collectively creating a gendered society – it’s precisely the other way around.

 In a gendered society, we have a set of ideas about why certain persyns should be assigned to particular groups, a set of ideas about who each of us are in light of our assigned group, a set of ideas about what these groups are for, and a set of ideas about how society as a whole should be structured in support this social stratification.
 These ideas support and are supported by a broad set of social practices: from gendered modes of dress and address, to sexual exploitation and violence, and anything else we might identify as a component of gender.
-Having ruled out biology, there is no explanation for why these things happen and will always happen without falling into naked idealism.
-Social existence breeds social consciousness, which breeds social action, which in turn shapes social existence.
+Having ruled out magical “female brains” and “male brains”, there is no explanation left for why gender exists and must always exist without regressing into idealism.
+Dialectical materialism says that social existence breeds social consciousness, which breeds social action, which in turn shapes social existence.
 The only way to break with the view of gender as a characteristic of a historically specific type of society is to break with the dialectical materialist notion of the cycle of

 In summary: the existence of gender relies on gender roles, something feminists have been fighting since before the term was invented.
 The initial cause of gender can’t be found “biologically”, as there’s simply no neurological basis for it (as even bourgeois science is finally and reluctantly concluding).
 It can’t be found in heaven upon high, as that’s simply objective idealism.
 And neither can it be found innately within us, as that’s simply primitive subjective idealism since no one could possibly have an ex-cultural or pre-cultural conception of a social system.